hsyliark/hsyliark/README.md

 - Chinese(中文) (Limited conversation for daily life)
 - German(Deutsch) and Spanish(Español) (Limited basic conversation)

 `-` My name is Seong-Yun Hwang.
 I'm a Junior Environmental Research Official in Ministry of Environment, NIER(National Institute of Environmental Research), Republic of Korea.
-I'm interested in applying Statistical Machine Learning for environmental data analysis.
+I'm interested in applying Statistical Machine Learning for analysis of environmental data and survival data.
 I will receive my Ph.D degree from the Department of Statistics, Jeonbuk National University, under the supervison of Prof. Seong-Jun Yang.

 ## Education